olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 # Assessment

 The final assessment takes place from 13.50-17.10 on Friday 16 Feb.
-The assessors are Dr. Ollie Palmer and Marton Kabai.
+The assessor is your tutor, Dr. Ollie Palmer.

 *Pass or fail*